bpartsxx/Prodigy_CS_03/README.md

 # PassComplex 1.0 - a simple password complexity checker

 A simple password complexity checker that checks the strength of your password based on a computed complexity score.
-A strong password should have lowercase, uppercase, numbers and  special characters.
+A strong password should have a combination of lowercase, uppercase, numbers and  special characters.
 It should be at least 8 characters long.